-What are the steps of successful cloud migration strategy?
+What are the steps of a successful cloud migration strategy?

-Your strategy may differ slightly depending upon the factors above – whether you are moving application data vs. database or if you are rehosting vs. replatforming.
-However, there are a few principals that you can always use.
+Your strategy may differ slightly depending upon the factors above – whether you are moving application data vs. database or if you are rehosting vs. re-platforming.
+However, there are a few principles that you can always use.
 The clearer your strategy is, the more quickly and effectively you’ll achieve business results.
 This is the proven methodology that has worked well with Wavicle’s clients.

 - Plan and coordinate teams and resources

-- Whether you use an internal resource or seek outside cloud migration consulting services, you’ll want a clear guideline and owner who will manage all of the steps of the project start to finish.
+- Whether you use an internal resource or seek outside cloud migration consulting services, you’ll want clear guidelines and an owner who will manage all of the steps of the project from start to finish.
 This includes mapping out resources needed, including an Architecture team responsible for licensing, providing the solution architecture, infrastructure set-up and cost management, and continued architecture oversight.
-We assign a value team to create, convert and deploy jobs.
+We assign a valued team to create, convert and deploy jobs.
 Then, we work with product owners to validate data.